 Looking for a go-to Charlotte sports bar?
-Here are the 12 best local sports bars.
+Here are the 13 best sports bars in our city.

 Agenda Related Story: 50 best bars in Charlotte, ranked